Horsenettle – Solanum carolinense

 Stems

 Spreading to erect, herbaceous stems with multiple branching, up to 3 feet in height.
-Stemshave sharp, prominent prickles and star-shaped hairs.
+Stem has sharp, prominent prickles and star-shaped hairs.

 Flowers and fruit

-Flowers are white to pale purple, star-shaped with five petals fused at the base and found in clusters on prickly flowering stalks.
+Flowers are white to pale purple, star-shaped with five petals fused at the base, and found in clusters on prickly flowering stalks.
 Flower centers consist of bright yellow, cone-shaped anthers.
-Berries are yellow at maturity, globe-shaped, wrinkled and approximately 0.5 inch across, and contain up to 170 seeds.
+Berries are yellow at maturity, globe-shaped, wrinkled, and approximately 0.5 inches across, and contain up to 170 seeds.

 Reproduction